Utkar5hM/utkar5hm.github.io/_posts/HackTheBox/2022-12-05-magicinformer.md

 However we needed to be a localhost to execute the command and the sql-prompt.html also didn't include a submit button. xD This and that the invalid `apikey` we found earlier just gave a instant hint that we can use the `POST` endpoint at `/api/sms/test` for sending the request at `/debug/sql/exec`:

-I came up with the following Request for making a valid sqlite query:
+We came up with the following Request for making a valid sqlite query:

 ```r
 POST /api/sms/test HTTP/1.1